Julia Baggs BA (Hons) Durham, Call 2008

 She is an experienced Level 3 prosecutor for the Crown Prosecution Service.

-R v C (2020) led junior prosecuting in a murder.
-The defendant was convicted.
+R v C (2020) junior, led by Oliver Saxby QC, prosecuting in a murder.
+The defendant was convicted and sentenced to a minimum term of 20 years.

-R v C (2019) successfully defended allegations of serious sexual abuse of a child including assault by penetration.
+R v C (2019) successfully defending, allegations of serious sexual abuse of a child including assault by penetration.

-R v K (2017, 2018) defending, rape of a child under 13.
+R v K (2017, 2018) successfully defending, alleged rape of a child under the age of 13.
 The prosecution offered no evidence after two juries failed to reach verdicts.

-R v L (2017) successfully defended, grievous bodily harm with intent (ear biting).
+R v L (2017) successfully defending, grievous bodily harm with intent.
+The complainant’s ear had been bitten off.
+The defendant raised self-defence.

 R v R (2017) prosecuting, child abduction.
-Removal of child from jurisdiction to a non-Hague Convention country whilst there was an ongoing enquiry by the Local Authority into the welfare of the child.
+Removal of child from the jurisdiction to a non-Hague Convention country, whilst there was an ongoing enquiry by the Local Authority into the welfare of the child.

-R v S (2014) led junior defending.
-The defendant was acquitted of historic sexual abuse of female relatives including children.
+R v S (2014) junior, led by senior junior Counsel, Anil Murray.
+The defendant was acquitted of multiple allegations of historic sexual abuse of female relatives including children.

-Julia receives instructions in all areas of public and private family law and financial remedy cases.
+Julia receives instructions in all areas of public and private family law.

 In private law proceedings, Julia is instructed on behalf of parents, children and extended family members in the full range of applications.
 These include difficult cases of implacable hostility, shared care arrangements, internal and external relocation, special guardianship and fact-finding hearings regarding domestic violence and sexual abuse.

-Re L (2019) – represented the children, where the LA sought findings relating to burns.
+Re L (2019) – representing the children, where the LA sought findings relating to burns to a child.

-Re S (2018) – represented the LA where findings were made about a baby being placed at risk of death.
+Re S (2018) – representing the LA where findings were made about a baby being placed at risk of death by falling.

-Re Z (2017) – represented a mother in protracted private law case involving increasingly serious allegations of sexual abuse of the child by mother and maternal relatives.
-Findings were made against the father regarding malicious allegations.
+Re Z (2017) – representing a mother in protracted private law case involving increasingly serious allegations of sexual abuse of the child by mother and maternal relatives.
+Findings were made against the father that the allegations were malicious.

-Re A (2016) – represented a father in private law case in which he was alleged to have raped the mother.
-No findings made against.
+Re A (2016) – representing a father in a private law case in which he was alleged to have raped the mother.
+No findings were made against the father.

-Re G (2016) – led junior, representing the children.
-Allegations of sexual and physical abuse of multiple children by step-father.
+Re G (2016) – led junior, representing the children in public law proceedings.
+Allegations of extensive sexual and physical abuse of multiple children by their step-father.

-Re H (2015) – led junior.
+Re H (2015) – led junior, representing the father in public law proceedings.
 Allegations of non-accidental injuries including subdural haemorrhages with conflicting medical evidence.

 QUALIFICATIONS AND APPOINTMENTS